Is there randomized controlled trial data available for Impella® heart pump use in Cardiogenic Shock?

 DanGer SHOCK TRIAL

 This ongoing, open-label randomized trial was initiated in patients with AMICS in Denmark7 and was recently expanded to enroll patients from Germany and renamed to DanGer Shock trial.
 A total of 360 patients are planned to be enrolled to assess the primary outcome of death from all causes at 6 months with Impella CP compared to standard care.
 Inclusion criteria of study participants include: STEMI for < 36 hours, CS for < 24 hours confirmed based on arterial blood lactate ≥ 2.5mmol/l and/or SvO2 < 55% with a normal PaO2 and systolic BP < 100 mm Hg and/or need to vasopressor therapy, and LV ejection fraction < 45%.
-Since the study initiation in December 2012, about 100 patients have been enrolled in Denmark through the end of 2017.
+Since the study initiation in December 2012, 147 patients have been enrolled in Denmark through January 15, 2020.

 This open-label trial was initiated to determine whether Impella can decrease 30-day all-cause mortality compared to IABP in patients with severe shock complicating acute myocardial infarction.8 Based on the assumption that survival in severe shock is less than 10%, sample size needed to determine significant differences in mortality between groups was initially determined to be 48 (24 patients in each group).
 At the interim analysis, it was evident that the mortality in the control group was much lower than original assumption of 90%.
 Since >100 patients would be required to determine a difference in mortality between Impella and IABP, it was decided to complete the study with 48 patients as an exploratory analysis.
 Given that the trial was statistically underpowered, no difference in mortality was observed between groups at 30 days and 6 months.
 Mortality at 30 days was 46% in patients treated with Impella compared to 50% with IABP (p = 0.92).
 At 6 months, mortality rate was 50% in both treatment groups (p = 0.92).
 Importantly, about 92% of total enrolled patients had cardiac arrest with 48% having ROSC longer than 20 mins.
 All patients were treated with catecholamines before randomization and 75% received therapeutic hypothermia.
 Of the 24 patients in either intervention group, about 84% had device placement after revascularization.
 In addition, overall 15% patients had traumatic injuries due to cardiac arrest, disproportionately higher rates were observed in Impella group than in IABP group (21% vs. 8%).
 The main cause of death was brain damage and refractory cardiogenic shock in 46% and 29%, respectively.
 Many shortcomings are identified in conduct of the trial.
 The definition used for severe cardiogenic shock is unclear and patients were deemed to have cardiogenic shock based on operator’s discretion.
 As per protocol, crossover between treatments were not allowed, however, 3 patients in the IABP group crossed over to Impella group.
 Among the patients in the Impella group, 1 patient received Impella 5.0 after Impella CP, 1 patient received IABP before Impella thus constituting a protocol violation, and 1 patient did not receive Impella after randomization.
 Major bleeding was reported in 33% of patients in Impella arm compared to 8% in IABP arm.
 Given the disproportionately higher rates of traumatic injuries at admission in patients receiving Impella, higher rates of bleeding events is not unexpected.
 In fact, device-related bleeding events was not different between groups, 3 events in the Impella group and 1 event in the IABP group.
 In the combined analysis of entire study population, a trend towards lower mortality at 30 days was observed if mechanical circulatory support device was used pre-PCI (25% vs. 53%, p = 0.16).
 Similar trends of lower mortality was observed in patients with ROSC < 20 mins and lactate levels lower than 7.5mmol/l at admission.
 Given the high rates of post-anoxic neurological damage, use of any mechanical circulatory support device may be of limited utility.
 While this study offers an insight on the use of Impella in patients with cardiac arrest, it does not address the survival outcome associated with use of Impella in AMICS.
 Hence, it is better to describe this trial as ‘IMPRESS in Cardiac Arrest’.